 Always select the biggest size rug your budget and space will allow.
 If using multiple rugs in one space it’s important to ensure they work harmoniously together.
 Try to mix things up a little and not be too repetitive and matching.
 You could, for example, choose different shades of the same colour, or have one textured and one plain rug in the same hue.
 Just ensure they sit well together to keep a cohesive look to your space.

 Another important thing to think about when choosing your rug is the material.
 Does it need to withstand lots of foot traffic or is it just to provide a little spot of luxury?

 Using tall, leafy plants and trees indoors is a great way to help define zones.
 They fill dead space as well as provide sound reduction and health benefits.

 You can fill lonely corners with tall, flourishing plants or strategically place along-side items of furniture to create definition and privacy.

 Another option for sectioning off areas of large living spaces is to float your sofa appropriately and place something like a console table or daybed behind it.
 This marks a separation while still keeping a flow between the zones.

-Open bookcases are fantastic room dividers that don’t block light and can provide interest to zones either side of them.
+Open bookcases and screens are fantastic room dividers that don’t block light and can provide interest to zones either side of them.

 L-shaped sofas are also great for dividing between your living and dining areas in a large space.